 Supination vs pronation – what do the terms mean, and how do they each affect the body?
 If you’re a keen runner or walker, you’ll want to read on and find out more.

 Supination and pronation are both part of a stride and are the opposite of each other.
-Supination is when the foot rolls outward, making it rise above the ground during walking or running, while pronation is when the foot rolls inward.
+Supination is when the foot rolls outward, making it rise above the ground during walking or running - if this sounds familiar, the best running shoes for supination could help by offering a more supportive ride.
+Meanwhile, pronation is when the foot rolls inward.

 Over-supination can put excessive stress on the ankle and outer toes, causing the ankle to roll or strain.
 Meanwhile over-pronation is an abnormal gait that happens when the foot rolls too far inward, making it hard for the arch to absorb the impact of the stride.
 This condition is common in people with flat feet or damaged arches.

 “Since your feet are the foundation of your body, foot problems can throw your whole body out of alignment,” says Christine Yau, a biomechanics podiatrist specialist from Harley Medical Foot and Nail Clinic.
 If you want to know how to run properly, with the best possible stride, our guide is a great place to start.

 In this article we’ll explain everything you need to know about supination vs pronation, how you can treat these conditions and the best shoes for supination and pronation, too.

 Supination is a natural movement that is needed for both walking and running to provide adequate leverage to the foot.
 When standing, supination occurs as the foot rolls outwards, placing most of the weight onto the outside of the foot and raising the arch.